Skip to main content

 Create snapshot

-Create a new snapshot from the current state of a volume.
+You can create a snapshot of the current state of a volume.

 caution

-1. Go to KakaoCloud Console > Beyond Compute Service > GPU.
+1. Go to the KakaoCloud console > Beyond Compute Service > GPU.

-2. Click the Volume menu, then select Create snapshot from the [More] icon > Create snapshot.
+2. Click the Volume menu, then click the [More options] icon for the volume to snapshot > Create snapshot.

 CategoryDescription

-- Full: A full backup that creates a copy of all data at the time of backup regardless of data changes
+- Full: Creates a full backup copy of all data at the time of execution, regardless of changes

-- Incremental: An incremental backup that only backs up data changed since the last backup point
+- Incremental: Backs up only data changed since the last snapshot

-Snapshot nameAutomatically set according to the volume name, but can be entered manually
+Snapshot nameAuto-generated from volume name, or can be entered manually

-1. Go to KakaoCloud Console > Beyond Compute Service > GPU.
+1. Go to the KakaoCloud console > Beyond Compute Service > GPU.

-2. Click the Snapshot menu, then select Create snapshot located at the top right.
+2. Click the Snapshot menu, then click Create snapshot at the top right.

 info